 O-2-O: Online-to-offline (e.g. Alipay partnering w/ taxis) OR owner to owner sales (e.g. real estate)

 Durables/Hardlines: things that tend to last a long time, such as appliances, cars, and furniture (Shopify's Definitions)

-Consumables/Soft goods: Things like clothing, shoes, and toiletries
+Consumables/Soft goods: Physical goods like clothing, shoes, and toiletries

 CRM (Customer Relationship Management): The central datastore of a company's customers and potential customers.